Skip to main content

 Which company has more employees?

-DeepL has approximately 500-1000 employees, while Mihup has approximately 50-200.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+DeepL has about 500-1000 employees; Mihup has about 50-200.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are DeepL and Mihup competitors?